 Alexis Andiman is a senior attorney with the Sustainable Food & Farming Program, based in New York.

-Kara Goad is an associate attorney with the Sustainable Food and Farming Program, based in Washington, D.C.
+Based in Washington, D.C., Kara is a senior associate attorney with the Sustainable Food and Farming Program.

 Earthjustice’s Sustainable Food and Farming program aims to make our nation’s food system safer and more climate friendly.